Estonia national football team

 Estonia has also participated in the local sub-regional Baltic Cup championship, which takes place every two years between the countries of Estonia, Latvia and Lithuania.
-Estonia has won the three-nation Baltic Cup tournament four times — most recently in 2020 — which is less than either of the other two teams in the tournament, Latvia and Lithuania.
+Estonia has won the three-nation Baltic Cup tournament five times — most recently in 2024 — which is less than either of the other two teams in the tournament, Latvia and Lithuania.

-The record for the most international caps by an international is held by Martin Reim with 157, who held the European record in 2009 until November of that year.
+The record for the most international caps by an international is held by Konstantin Vassiljev with 159.
+Martin Reim has 157 caps, who held the European record in 2009 until November of that year.
 The record for most goals is held by Andres Oper with 38.

 History

 The Republic of Estonia (1918–1940)

 Estonians were introduced to the game of football by English sailors in the first years of the 20th century, when the land was still part of the Russian Empire.
 The national team was formed after the war of independence (1918–1920).
 It played its first match on 17 October 1920 in Helsinki, Finland which ended in a 6–0 defeat.
 The game took place on a grass surface, which was a first for the Estonians.
 The Estonian Football Association was founded on 14 December 1921 and affiliated with FIFA in 1923 joining Yugoslavia, Latvia, Poland, Czechoslovakia, Turkey and Uruguay.

 Estonia's only participation in a major tournament took place at the 1924 Summer Olympics in Paris.
 Estonians lost their only match in the tournament to the United States 1–0.

 The Estonian league season usually lasted from the end of May to September.
 In 1928 the first Baltic football contest was held involving all three nations, it was held nine times during this period.
 Four of them were held in Latvia, two in Estonia and three in Lithuania.
 Estonia was particularly notable for winning the edition of the tournament in 1938.
 In the crucial meeting between them and Latvia at the Kadrioru Stadium, 2,000 out of the 12,000 spectators were Latvians.

 Estonia's first FIFA World Cup qualifying match took place on 11 June 1933 in Stockholm, Sweden, which ended with a Swedish 6–2 win.
 This match was also the world's first FIFA world cup qualifying match.
 Since later on Sweden also defeated Lithuania, the match between Estonia and Lithuania was cancelled, because Sweden had already won the group.